Stuttgart–Barcelona

 Paris doesn’t have one central train station, meaning you’ll be arriving at the beautiful Paris Gare de l’Est from Stuttgart and departing from the much less beautiful Paris Gare d’Austerlitz.
 The two train stations are connected with, you guessed it, a train!
 Metro line M5, departing every 10 minutes, takes just 12 minutes from Gare de l’Est to Gare d’Austerlitz.
 Of course, especially when you’re travelling with lots of luggage, you should allow much more time for your connection.
 This is also important if your train to Paris is delayed—you don’t want to miss your night train!
 If you’re travelling in a TGV to Paris, you can save some time by buying your Metro ticket on the train.
 Ask a member of staff in the dining car!
 You can also buy metro tickets at the station or on your phone (more information here).

 If you take an early train to Paris, you have half a day until your night train departs.
 There is a luggage storage facility at Gare d’Austerlitz (open 07:00–23:00, only accepts cash, more details here).
-A perfect opportunity to explore Paris, especially since Gare d’Austerlitz is so close to many sights: Notre Dame Cathedral, the Pantheon and the Louvre are just a comfortable walk from the train station!
+A perfect opportunity to explore Paris, especially since Gare d’Austerlitz is so close to many sights: Recently reopened Notre Dame Cathedral, the Pantheon and the Louvre are just a comfortable walk from the train station!
 Make sure to be at the train station with some time to spare to retrieve your luggage and board the train.
 Again: You do not want to miss your night train!

 Via Cerbère Along the Mediterranean